Sertraline: Research

 Sertraline may be useful to treat murine Zaire ebolavirus (murine EBOV).
 The World Health Organization (WHO) considers this a promising area of research.

 Lass-Flörl et al., 2003 finds it significantly inhibits phospholipase B in the fungal genus Candida, reducing virulence.

-Sertraline is also a very effective leishmanicide.
+Sertraline is also an effective leishmanicide.
 Specifically, Palit & Ali 2008 find that sertraline kills almost all promastigotes of Leishmania donovani.

 Sertraline is strongly antibacterial against some species.
 It is also known to act as a photosensitizer of bacterial surfaces.
 In combination with antibacterials its photosensitization effect reverses antibacterial resistance.
 As such sertraline shows promise for food preservation.

 Lass-Flörl et al., 2003 finds this compound acts as a fungicide against Candida parapsilosis.
 Its anti-Cp effect is indeed due to its serotonergic activity and not its other effects.

 Sertraline is a promising trypanocide.
 It acts at several different life stages and against several strains.
 Sertraline's trypanocidal mechanism of action is by way of interference with bioenergetics.

 When mothers take sertraline during pregnancy, there is research evidence that the newborn may experience sertraline withdrawal symptoms.